“In my head, we’re already there.”

 And be sure to ask for a single serve experience, not a full-time commitment.
 To build the successful dream team, ask the volunteer to take part in an event so you can work with him or her and see how that person works.
 Then you can decide if this is someone you really want on your dream team.

-[Edited from the March 1st Volunteer Power Newsletter by Thomas W. McKee.]
+[Edited from Volunteer Power Newsletter by Thomas W. McKee.]